kndwin/nextjs-blog/posts/how-to-set-up-dark-mode-for-nextjs.md

 ## Conclusion
 And that's it!
 Hopefully these steps help you with enabling dark mode on your sites!

-If you have any questions, feel free to reach out to me on twitter @kndwindev or email me@kndwin.dev
+If you have any questions, feel free to reach out to me on twitter @kndwindev.

 ### Related readings
 1. [ next-themes ]( https://github.com/pacocoursey/next-themes )